YoonHCho/mastermind_Java/README.md

 time and the result of it will be accumulated in the current player's field to keep track of each player's play time.
 In each turn, game will ask for the user guess for the code to solve and run the `validateCode` of the `Validator` class.
+Each player instance has a field to track the number of attempts left, the field decreases at the end of each player's turn and when the attempt runs out, another field in the instance `isPlaying` changes its value to false.
+This allows the program to skip the player that is not playing.

 > **Playing the Game:** Once all the player(s) are added, playGame
 > method is called.
 It will show the in-game commands: command to show
 > the history, time, hint, and retrieve the answer.
-Also will show the
+Also, will show the
 > player name, how many hints the player has left (inside the in-game
 > command), and how many attempts a player has left.
 Main functionality
 > is inside the `PlayGame` class.